leylaozsen/ALRM.github.io/Chapter1/README.md

 ```

-2. The second script uses the Tidyverse pacakge in R.
+2. The second script uses the Tidyverse package in R.

 ```markdown